isemenkov/libpasconfig/README.md

 A testing framework consists of the following ingredients:
 1. Test runner project located in `unit-tests` directory.
-2. Test cases (FPCUnit based) for config class.
+2. Test cases (DUnit for Delphi and FPCUnit for FPC based) for all containers classes.